Ghini/ghini.desktop/doc/ghini-family.rst

          and your computer.
 Just make sure both your phone and computer are connected, and read further.
 In most cases, it will just work.

-         Beware: there's routers which will not let you talk from one system to the other, or that leave only a few ports open.
+         Beware: there's routers that will not let you talk from one system to the other, or that leave only a few ports open.
 If your router has a 'guest' and a 'home' SSID, do use the 'home' signal for both systems.
 But it all depends, and you should check with your router.
 If you are using your home router and you still can't quite connect